martacozzini2/Sentence-segmentation/README.md

 # Sentence Segmentation Project

-This repository contains scripts and notebooks for sentence segmentation tasks, focusing on training and evaluating a Decision Tree classifier and comparing it with large language models (LLMs).
+This repository contains scripts and notebooks for sentence segmentation tasks, focusing on training and evaluating a decision tree classifier and comparing it with large language models (LLMs).

 ## Overview